gromacs/gromacs/docs/install-guide.md

 `share/man/`
   : Installed man pages go here.

-## Building GROMACS ##
+## Compiling and linking ##

-Once you have configured with `cmake`, you can build GROMACS.
-It is expected that the `make` procedure will always complete successfully, and give few or no warnings.
-The tests GROMACS makes on the settings you choose are pretty extensive, but there are probably a few cases we have not thought of yet.
+Once you have configured with `cmake`, you can build GROMACS with `make`.
+It is expected that this will always complete successfully, and give few or no warnings.
+The CMake-time tests GROMACS makes on the settings you choose are pretty extensive, but there are probably a few cases we have not thought of yet.
 Search the web first for solutions to problems, but if you need help, ask on gmx-users, being sure to